 Town of Nantucket Stimulating Ownership & Local Adoption of Renewables (SOLAR) Rebate Program

 Approved by Nantucket Board of Selectmen: May 24, 2017 Program Effective Launch Date: July 1, 2017

-Increase the capacity and affordability of residential solar energy systems on Nantucket
+To increase the capacity and affordability of residential solar energy systems on Nantucket

-Boost the amount of green power provided by the Nantucket PowerChoice aggregation program utilizing local renewable energy sources
+To boost the amount of green power provided by the Nantucket PowerChoice aggregation program utilizing local renewable energy sources

-Reduce expensive capacity charges, thus electric prices for all aggregation program participants
+To reduce expensive capacity charges, thus electric prices for all aggregation program participants

-Decrease summer peak load, helping to defer the need for a costly 3rd undersea transmission cable; an investment historically paid for by Nantucket ratepayers
+To decrease summer peak load, helping to defer the need for a costly 3rd undersea transmission cable; an investment historically paid for by Nantucket ratepayers

-Improve local electric grid resiliency and reliability
+To improve local electric grid resiliency and reliability

 The rebates are available on a first come, first served basis as funds are available.